colette-osiris/bridging-the-skill-gap-proposal-/README.md

 ## About the Infographic

 "How DNA Becomes Data" is one of multiple supplemental materials envisioned for the workshop series.
 It illustrates the six-step process by which a biological sample is collected, extracted, library-prepped, sequenced, digitally converted, and stored as a sequence file (FASTQ/FASTA).
 It was designed as a learning aid for the Week 1 module on -omics data and file formats.

-## Origin and intent

-This proposal was developed during ENGL391 (Spring 2026) as part of coursework on technical writing.
-The author intends to pursue submission to the CBMG Community Engagement Committee as a real proposal.